-Company name of the entity within the Group Brief description of the transaction and other information necessary for its evaluation Amount (thousands of euros) Sol Melia Funding Transfer of the customer portfolio of the American companies within the vacation club segment to Sol Meliá Funding for their management.
-38 Sol Melia Funding Amendment to the inter-group loan with the parent company, in accordance with the centralised treasury management policy. -54
+Company name of the entity within the Group Brief description of the transaction and other information necessary for its evaluation Amount (thousands of euros) Sol Meliá Funding Transfers of the customer portfolios of the American companies in the vacation club segment to Sol Meliá Funding for their management.
+1,255 Sol Meliá Funding Change in the intra-group loan with the parent company, as part of the centralised cash management policy. -1,234